-The Pythagorean theorem is a formula that gives the relationship between the lengths of a right triangle's three sides.
-The triangle's two legs, the base and height, intersect in the triangle's right angle.
+The Pythagorean Theorem is a formula that gives the relationship between the lengths of a right triangle's three sides.
+The triangle's two legs, the base and height, intersect the triangle's right angle.
 The hypotenuse is the side of the triangle opposite the right angle.
-According to the Pythagorean theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides:
+In the Pythagorean theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides:

 Finding the Base

-Using the Pythagorean theorem, you can find the base, b, of a right triangle if you know the lengths of the height, h, and the hypotenuse.
+Using the Pythagorean theorem, you can find the base, a, of a right triangle if you know the lengths of the height, b, and the hypotenuse, c.
 Since the hypotenuse squared is equal to the height squared plus the base squared, then:

 For a triangle with a hypotenuse of 5 inches and a height of 3 inches, find the base squared:

-Since b^2 equals 16, then b equals the number that, when squared, makes 16.
+Since b2 equals 9 , then a equals the number that, when squared, makes 16.
 When you multiply 4 by 4, you get 16, so the square root of 16 is 4.
 The triangle has a base that is 4 inches long.